 Keep in mind that your ex has the right to file an objection to a move and even request a court hearing to change your custody arrangement.
 Typically, a court will only do this if a judge decides that relocating would have a severe, negative impact on a child.

 In one California case, for instance, the court sided with a father who didn’t want the mother of their children, the custodial parent, to move them across the country.
 The judge didn’t find the mother’s reason for moving compelling (she wanted to live close to her childhood home).
 After taking this and other factors into account – such as the distance of the move and the children’s poor social and emotional skills – the court granted custody to the father.
 The judge believed this would give the children the stability they needed and help them improve their relationship with their dad.

 Going to Court If Your Ex Wants to Move Out of State with Your Child

 If you’re not the custodial parent and end up going to court to try to prevent your ex from moving out of state, there are a number of key questions the judge must answer to reach a decision.
 Here are a few examples:

 - Will relocating significantly improve the quality of life for the custodial parent and child?

-- Does the parent wanting to move have valid reasons?
-Or are there other motives at play, such as wanting to keep the other parent from seeing the child?
+- Does the parent who wants to move have valid reasons?
+Or are there other motives at play – such as wanting to keep the other parent from seeing the child?